 In 2014 I took a sabbatical from Arup to work independently in Latin America.
 This gave me the opportunity to complete the International Federation of Red Cross and Red Crescent Societies’ (IFRC) excellent Shelter and Settlements in Emergencies course.
 I delivered training on bamboo construction in Haiti and expanded my experience working in developing country contexts.

 After returning to Arup in 2015, I joined the Specialist Technology & Research Team.
 There I am involved in projects varying from providing a half hour of advice, to managing a team and leading detailed design and delivery.
-I have learnt from a number of projects I’ve been involved in.

 Specific projects which I have learnt from include providing technical support and training to NGOs after the Nepal 2016, Ecuador 2016 and Indonesia 2019 earthquakes, and also in the Rohingya 2017 refugee crisis, and participating in the EEFIT mission to Ecuador in 2016.

 Are there any key things you did, or learnt, that helped you on your career path?